eunikolsky/gfs/README.md

 The program is inspired by [`tarsnapper`](https://github.com/miracle2k/tarsnapper).
 The difference is `tarsnapper` works only with `tarsnap` and it has other functionality in addition to expiring backups.

+There is more background information about the project in my article at <https://egeek.me/2023/02/12/the-gfs-program/>.

 ## Examples

 ### `tarsnap`